-Our gold mines are located in Yantai city, which is a gold rich area with well-established gold supply chain industry
+Our gold mines are strategically located in Yantai city, which is a gold rich area with wellestablished gold supply chain industry

-We own and operate two operating gold mines located at the Muping-Rushan gold metallogenic belt, which is one of the three major gold metallogenic belts in Yantai city of the Shandong Province in China, and are in close proximity of around 400 metres from each other.
+We own and operate two operating gold mines strategically located at the Muping-Rushan gold metallogenic belt, which is one of the three major gold metallogenic belts in Yantai city of the Shandong Province in China, and are in close proximity of around 400 metres from each other.
 Both mines are within 4 km of our ore processing plant, enabling us to effectively manage our operations through a centralised management and shared technical team.
 All of our principal mining assets as at the Latest Practicable Date are easily accessible by highway which ease the delivery of gold concentrate produced by us to third party smelters.
-According to the F&S Report, Shandong Province is the largest gold producing province in the PRC with gold mine production volume of approximately 41.4 t, which accounted for approximately 14.0% of the total gold mine production volume in China in 2022, while Yantai city accounted for more than 90% of the gold mine production of the Shandong Province in 2022.
+According to the F&S Report, Shandong Province is the largest gold producing province in the PRC with gold mine production volume of approximately 40.3 tonnes, which accounted for approximately 14.9% of the total gold mine production volume in China in 2021, while Yantai city accounted for approximately 90% of the gold mine production of the Shandong Province in 2021.
 Our Directors believe that we enjoy geographical advantage to be located at the second largest industrial city and largest gold mining city in Shandong, which has a well-established transportation network and easy access to a wide selection of upstream and downstream gold supply chain industries to ensure stable supplies of raw materials and subcontractors such as gold refining services at competitive pricing to ensure no interruption of our operations as well as to support our future growth and business expansion.

 We also benefit from the natural characteristic of chemical composition of the ore from our gold mines which has very low contents of other minerals and metal sulphides, so that the gold deposits at both of our gold mines contain minimal level of or almost no impurities such as arsenic and carbon and has high purity of pyrites, which enables the gold to be easily separated from the ore through a simple floatation process to achieve a high gold recovery in concentrate at reasonably low mineral separation processing costs.
-In addition, according to the SRK Report, our Probable Mineral Reserves, Indicated Mineral Resources and Inferred Mineral Resources amounted to approximately 23,275.0 kt, 35,950.0 kt and 39,720.0 kt, respectively, as at 31 December 2022; our Songjiagou Open-Pit Mine and Songjiagou Underground Mine will have a LoM of approximately 8.0 years and 6.5 years at an annual production capacity of 3,300 ktpa and 90 ktpa ore, respectively.
+In addition, according to the SRK Report, our Probable Mineral Reserves, Indicated Mineral Resources and Inferred Mineral Resources amounted to approximately 24.5 Mt, 37.0 Mt and 40.1 Mt, respectively, as at 31 December 2021; our Songjiagou Open-Pit Mine and Songjiagou Underground Mine will have a LoM of approximately nine years and eight years at a normal production capacity of 3.3 Mtpa and 90 ktpa ore, respectively.
 As such, our Directors believe that we have gold reserves and operating mines with reasonably long LoM to support our business sustainability.